yxu1168/Reinforcement-Learning-DQN-for-ATARI-s-Pong-Game---TensorFlow-2.0-Keras/README.md

 Third CNN layer: neurons 32, kernel size = 3;
 Activation: relu.

-The table shows total parameters reduced a lot by data preprocessing, and further reduced by CNN.
+The total parameters for Basic DQN is 6,455,814; reduced 14 times by DQN + data preprocessing: 456,198; and further reduced by CNN DQN: 123,478.
-Model:	            Basic DQN	          Basic DQN + Data Prep.
-CNN DQN Total Parameters:  	6,455,814	          456,198	                   123,478

 ### Colab Notebook
 The Notebook code is modified from Aurélien Geron’s GitHub: https://github.com/ageron/handson-ml2 :